 This style home is clearly based on the region by which it is named and became extremely popular in the United States from the 1920’s to the 1930’s.
 Today we are again beginning to see a revival in popularity of this style home, featuring lots of the original design elements including porticos, balconies and ornamental details.

 Low pitched red roofs, arches and stucco or adobe exteriors are all defining attributes of this style.
 The typical U-Shape floor-plan is oriented around a central courtyard and fountain, making the garden an extension of the living space.
 With the rooms opening up to a courtyard there is a cool cross breeze and fresh flow of air.

 First built in the 1930’s Ranch style homes were originally modeled after rural Western ranches.
 It was one of the most popular styles in the home building boom of the 1950s and 60s.
 Although they may appear plain on the outside this style home offers great potential for additions.

 Ranches tend to have a simple, effective and open floor-plans with either a single or split level.
 There is a big focus on easy connections to the outdoors and the backyard, bringing sliding glass doors into play.
 Focused mainly on practicality, most Ranch homes also feature attached garages.
 Ranch style homes are synonymous laid-back, family-friendly living.

 The name of this style reflects the close connection to the architectural style of the early 16th century Tudor-dynasty in England.
-Tudor style is one of the most recognizable styles, and were built in established neighborhoods during the first half of the 20th century.
+Tudor is one of the most recognizable styles.
+They were generally built in established neighborhoods during the first half of the 20th century.

 One of the most recognizable characteristics of this home is the steeply pitched roofs, which are perfect for rainy an snowy climates.
 Tudors also feature tall, narrow windows with small window panes, massive chimney’s, and half timber framing and false thatched roofs.
 These attributes give Tudor style homes a truly Medieval flavor.